 Busy and Loud Tapas Bars Are the Best

-Good local tapas bars can seem intimidating for the average traveler.
-They can be busy as hell and super noisy, but that’s why these are the best places to have authentic food and enjoy an authentic atmosphere.
+Good local tapas bars can seem intimidating to the average traveler.
+They can be busy as hell and super noisy, but that’s why these are the best places to enjoy authentic food and atmosphere.

 All you need is a little bit of patience, and you’ll have a table or a spot at the bar.
 It’s not uncommon to eat tapas while standing, so try having your meal at the bar at least once (I guarantee it’s a fun experience).